billysbilling/ember-animated-outlet/README.md

 ## Todo

-- Use a higher perspective for flip (1500px)
 - Include the view's name in "Ember.AnimatedContainerView can only animate non-virtual views.
 You need to explicitly define your view class"
 - Eliminate the need to concrete views
 - "Freeze" the exiting view, so its content won't be changed by e.g. a controller change.